 EOA contractor Pam Mather and North Coast EMS continued to work with CAE and AMRA to finalize comprehensive contracts with CAE and AMRA to roll out the EOA grandfathering process pursuant to EMSA approval of the Humboldt County Transportation Plan.
-Del Norte Ambulance submitted a request to be grandfathered and South Lake County Fire Protection District is interested in requesting this in 2021.
+Contracts are currently under review by each provider.
+Del Norte Ambulance submitted a request to be grandfathered and South Lake County Fire Protection District is interested in requesting this at some point as well.
+Pam initiated a review of the DNA submission and we are awaiting more documentation to proceed with the eligibility review.